Our office uses the same child support guidelines the court uses. If the noncustodial parent agrees to pay the guideline

 ACCOUNT BALANCE DISPUTES

 The Account Balance Disputes pamphlet is to be used when you believe that the local child support agency’s financial account records including payments, charges, amounts owed to welfare and arrears balance are not correct.
-The pamphlet describes what information the Riverside Department of Child Support Services needs from you in order to investigate your concerns and also includes an Audit Request Form to use should you continue to have questions after reviewing the payments and charges on your account.
+The pamphlet describes what information the Riverside Department of Child Support Services needs from you to investigate your concerns.
+The pamphlet includes an audit request form to use should you continue to have questions after reviewing the payments and charges on your account.

 Click here to view and print this pamphlet.